jpachecou-zz/RestaurantMenu/README.md

 The application may be changing in the graphic design of the views.
 The future application will be able to add new modules.
 ```
+###Notes:
+Personal service created by me was used to provide data and not have to write it in code